Self-Employed Mortgages With 2 Years’ Accounts

 Government schemes available

-Being self-employed for two years or less doesn’t stop you from accessing some of the government schemes for mortgage applicants.
-You could explore:
+Being self-employed for two years or less doesn’t stop you from accessing some government schemes for mortgage applicants.

-• Shared Ownership: Through this scheme, you’d purchase a portion of a property but own it jointly with either a housing developer or local council.
-It’s a good solution if you can’t afford the whole of the property but can afford between 10% and 75%.
+- Shared Ownership: Through this scheme, you’d purchase a portion of a property but own it jointly with a housing developer or local council.
+It’s a good solution if you can’t afford the whole property but can afford between 10% and 75%.
 You’d then pay your mortgage and a small amount in rent for the remaining portion to the other owner with the plan to purchase a bigger share over time.
-While you need to have a 5% deposit, if you are self-employed you can qualify as long as you earn less than £80,000 (or £90,000 if based in London).
+While you need a 5% deposit, if you are self-employed, you can qualify as long as you earn less than £80,000 (or £90,000 if you are based in London).

-• Help to Build equity loan: If you’d like to build your own home, the government can help.
+- Help to Build equity loan: If you’d like to build your own home, the government can help.
 In parallel to your mortgage, you’d apply for a government loan that would cover the costs of between 5% and 20% of the land or the estimated cost of construction of the home.
-This comes with a £1 a year fee and interest after a five-year period.
+This comes with a £1 a year fee and interest after five years.

 With each of these schemes, the difficulty will lie in finding a lender that facilitates the scheme, offers mortgages to the self-employed, and accepts less than three years of self-employment paperwork.
 This can be tricky but not impossible with expert help.